Yan-Jianhua/CoreDetSeg/README.md

-# CoreDetSeg
+# Introduction
-A detection-promptable segmentation framework for automated drill core lithology classification and RQD estimation.
+A detection-promptable segmentation framework (CoreDetSeg) that integrates YOLOv13 and SAM for automated drill core lithology classification and RQD estimation.

 # License
-Our work builds upon the YOLO11 and Segment Anything Model (SAM) implementations from Ultralytics, which are licensed under the AGPL-3.0 License and the Apache 2.0 License, respectively.
+Our work builds upon the YOLO13 and Segment Anything Model (SAM) implementations from Ultralytics, which are licensed under the GNU Affero General Public License v3.0 and the Apache 2.0 License, respectively.
 Our project code is released under the MIT License.

 # Installation
 1. First, obtain the correct PyTorch installation command for your system from the official PyTorch website.